 What does CPE/BMC Houston mean?

-The descriptor most likely refers to a CenterPoint Energy payment processed through BillMatrix or another card-payment vendor.
+The descriptor most likely refers to a CenterPoint Energy payment processed through BillMatrix or another third-party card-payment vendor.
 The Houston location supports the CenterPoint Energy connection.

 Is CPE/BMC a gas-bill payment?